KoalaHealth/baby-black-box-blog/_posts/parents/2023-05-15-spring-has-sprung-garden-time.md

 **Plants I have and highly recommend:**
 - Basil
 - Cherry Tomatoes
-- Jalapeños ( we love spice and you can harvest the seeds from one you buy in the store)
+- Jalapeños (we love spice and you can harvest the seeds from one you buy in the store - let me know if you need help!)
-- Edible flowers( new this year)
+- Edible flowers (new this year)

 Happy gardening everyone!
 I would love to hear your gardening stories, if this inspires you!